 There are plenty of things we can attend to on our cars that can save us a few pounds at the garage, and replacing headlight bulbs can be one of them.
-Here, we canter through the types of car headlights and bulbs you find on vehicles today and which ones you can replace yourself.
+Here, we explore the types of car headlights and bulbs you find on vehicles today and which ones you can replace yourself.

 You need to check which bulbs your car already has fitted.
 Ordinarily, this will be in your car’s user manual.
-If the manual doesn’t have that information, you can either check the bulb in your car’s headlight or go online to several car parts websites or Amazon Garage, where you can plug in your car registration or details, and the correct options will be presented to you.
+If the manual doesn’t have that information, you can either check the bulb in your car’s headlight or go online to several car parts websites or Amazon Garage, where you search your car registration or details, and the correct options will be presented to you.
 Make sure the bulb you get is for a headlight, and shop for reputable brands, including Osram and Phillips.
 It’s also worth considering getting an emergency bulb kit so that you’re not caught out.

 The most common type of bulb on the road today is the halogen/filament bulb, which has proven to be reliable and cost-effective for the past few decades.
 They use filaments of glowing halogen gas to create their light; modern halogen bulbs are much brighter and longer lasting than they used to be.
 They use a number of H fittings (for example, H4 bulbs), so make sure you know which one you need.
 We’ll look at Xenon bulbs shortly, but first, the best halogen bulbs are listed below.